nervosnetwork/ckb/rpc/README.md

 #### Fields

-`BlockReward` is a JSON object with following fields.
+`BlockReward` is a JSON object with the following fields.

 *   `total`: [`Capacity`](#type-capacity) - The total block reward.